nexiality/documentation/commands/web/saveLocation(var).md

 ### Description

-- This command is to to save the current active location of the web page.
+- This command is to save the current active location of the web page.
 - The variable can be defined to save the page location to be used for later usage in the test.

 ### Parameters